Find and claim money in a court account

 Search online for unclaimed court accounts or call the Court Funds Office helpline.

-If you receive a call from a someone offering to claim money on your behalf for a fee, it won’t be from Court Funds Office because they don’t charge a fee.
+If you get a call from a someone offering to claim money on your behalf for a fee, it will not be from Court Funds Office because they do not charge a fee.